Peakboard/peakboard-templates.github.io/_templates/Welcome_Screen_Online_Single/en.md

 layout: article
 title: Welcome Screen Online Single
 description:
   - With this template you can easily get started with your welcome screen.
 Replace the Logo, add your background images and update the weather widget to make it yours.
-This visualization uses a Microsoft 365 Calendar as a data source to get appointments from a calendar.
-Verify your calendar to get it running.
 lang: en
 weight: 300
 isDraft: false